Jean28518/libre-workspace/docs/source/setup/ipv6_only_hosts.rst

 - Nextcloud works with IPv6 only hosts, but the installation of Nextcloud Apps (which require the github API) is not possible without a DNS64/NAT64 gateway.
 - Collabora works flawlessly with IPv6 only hosts.
 - Also with Jitsi Meet no problems were discovered.
 - Matrix federation currently does NOT work at IPv6 only hosts.
-For that we need to find a solution/workaround.
+Our solution: Configure a ipv4 reverseproxy at another host to provide a ipv4 for others in federation.
+And for ipv4 traffic from the

 Adaptions
 =========